-The loss reported for 2022 mainly relates to the decrease of the value of the financial assets held by the Company.
-From technical result perspective the loss is much smaller and mainly driven by the increased claims reserved related to the Russia-Ukraine war related crisis.
-The profit reported for 2021 mainly relates to the release of the considerable margin in reserve for incurred but not reported losses created at the end of 2020 due to anticipated impact of COVID-19 pandemic on claims.
+The profit reported for 2023 mainly relates to the increase of premium volumes followed but still low claims and adding to this the increase of the value of the financial assets held by the Company.
+The loss reported for 2022 mainly relates to the decrease of the value of the financial assets held by the Company and some increase in the level of claims.
 Both, the expected growth and a more diversified risk spread will lead to an improved loss ratio on long term even if volumes are lower than in previous year budget exercise.
 With a stable reinsurance structure as known today, we expect, both growth and lower charge of claims to act as lever to boost the profitability.